boutros/matsu/README.md

 ## Limitations
 * The `WHERE` keyword is not optional, like it is in SPARQL
 * Single colon keyword prefix is not possible, use the equivalent `BASE`-form instead
+* Subqueries not supported yet
+* Property path syntax not supported yet

 There are some other limitations, but most, if not all, can easily be circumvented by interpolating raw strings with the `raw` function.